civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** After taking into account the report with respect to the impact assessment of a designated project that the Minister receives under section 55 or that is submitted to the Minister under section 59, the Minister, in consultation with the responsible Minister, if any, must refer to the Governor in Council

-    the matter of determining, **after taking into account the implementation of any mitigation measures that the Governor in Council considers appropriate**, whether the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are **likely to be, to some** extent, significant and, **if so**, the **extent** to which those effects are **significant; and**
+    the matter of determining, after taking into account the implementation of any mitigation measures that the Governor in Council considers appropriate, whether the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are likely to be, to some extent, significant and, if so, the extent to which those effects are significant; and

-    **the matter of determining whether the effects, if any, that are likely to be, to some extent, significant are,** in light of the **extent to which they are significant and the** factors referred to in section 63, **justified** in the public interest.
+    the matter of determining whether the effects, if any, that are likely to be, to some extent, significant are, in light of the extent to which they are significant and the factors referred to in section 63, justified in the public interest.

 ### Section 291